 - nipple size and puffiness reduction, and reduced nipple projection,

 - increase in breast size.

-- Judicious use of fat transfer or grafting to the breasts is also helps shape the breasts in conjunction with doughnut lifting and augmentation.
+- Judicious use of fat transfer or grafting to the breasts can also help shape the breasts in conjunction with doughnut lifting and augmentation.

 **Results may vary for individual to individual